mitre/ecqm/README.md

 In this case, PATH_TO_ASSETS should be a location where a version of either the [eCQM Frontend](https://github.com/mitre/ecqm-frontend) or [Patient Match Frontend](https://github.com/mitre/ptmatch-frontend) has been built.

+It is also possible to use the -mongoHost argument to provide a hostname for the MongoDB server.
+If one is not provided, it defaults to localhost.

 ## HEART authentication and authorization: